purduesigbots/pros-docs/v5/getting-started/macos.rst

    build PROS projects, and then install the toolchain.
 3. Run :code:`brew tap purduesigbots/pros` to register the PROS Homebrew repository with Homebrew.
-4. Run :code:`brew install --cask pros-editor` to install the PROS Editor (the CLI will also be installed).
-This may also take a while.
-5. (Optional) If you are planning to use the Vision Sensor, you will likely need to also install the VEX Vision Utility to set up signatures.
+4. (Optional) If you are planning to use the Vision Sensor, you will likely need to also install the VEX Vision Utility to set up signatures.
 Run :code:`brew install vcs-vision` to do this.
 Once installed, you'll be able to run the program by looking for "vcs_vision" in Spotlight.
-6. That's it!
+5. That's it!
 You can now start using PROS.

 .. note:: If you do not want to use the PROS Editor, and instead intend to use only the PROS CLI, substitute the command in step 4 with the following: :code:`brew install pros-cli`.